 Because the major cause of iron deficiency is overt or occult blood loss, the first step should be to identify and treat the source of the iron or blood loss, which should improve Hgb levels and symptoms of anemia.
 Any medications that may be blocking iron absorption should be discontinued.
 In cases of malnutrition or non-drug-induced impaired gastrointestinal absorption of iron, oral supplementation may be indicated.
-The recommended supplement for the treatment of iron deficiency in older adults has not been established.
-The adult dose is usually 150-200 mg/day of elemental iron; however, one study of patients older than 80 years of age found that daily doses of 15 mg or 50 mg liquid ferrous gluconate or 150 mg ferrous calcium citrate tablets resulted in similar outcomes, with significant increases in Hgb evidenced in all three treatment groups [58].
+The recommended oral supplement for the treatment of iron deficiency in older adults has not been established.
+The adult dosage regimen is usually 325 mg of ferrous sulfate three times per day to provide 150-200 mg/day of elemental iron; however, this regimen is associated with high rates of adverse effects, including black stools, abdominal discomfort, diarrhea, nausea/vomiting, and constipation [50]. one study of patients older than 80 years of age found that daily doses of 15 mg or 50 mg liquid ferrous gluconate or 150 mg ferrous calcium citrate tablets was better tolerated and resulted in similar outcomes, with significant increases in Hgb evidenced in all three treatment groups [58].
+Liguid formulations of ferrous sulfate administered in small doses (15 mg) less frequently and with orange juice to facilitate absorption may be more effective and better-tolerated (50).
 The lowest possible dose should be used first, with gradual titration, if necessary.
 If a patient is unable to take even the smallest dose of oral iron due to adverse effects (e.g., nausea, constipation, vomiting) or if improvement in Hgb cannot be obtained by oral supplementation (e.g., continued bleeding), parenteral iron therapy may be appropriate.
+After hemoglobin and serum ferritin levels have normalized, it is usually advisable to continue therapy for three to six months to allow restoration of tissue iron stores.

-In 2013, the U.S. Food and Drug Administration approved a ferric carboxymaltose injection (Injectafer) for the treatment of iron-deficiency anemia in patients who have intolerance to oral iron or have had an unsatisfactory response to oral iron [59].
+A ferric carboxymaltose injection (Injectafer) is approved by the U.S. Food and Drug Administration for the treatment of iron-deficiency anemia in patients who have intolerance to oral iron or have had an unsatisfactory response to oral iron [59].
 This parenteral iron replacement product is given as a single dose of up to 750 mg of iron via an IV push injection or over a 15-minute infusion followed by a second dose seven days later for a total treatment of up to 1,500 mg of iron [55; 59].